-301 Park Hill Drive Suite C
+301 Park Hill Drive

 Fredericksburg, VA 22401

-- 7:00AM - 5:30PM
+- 7:00am - 5:30pm

-- 7:00AM - 5:30PM
+- 7:00am - 5:30pm

-Center for Vein Restoration in Fredericksburg
+About Center for Vein Restoration in Fredericksburg, Virginia

 Fredericksburg is steeped in both colonial and Civil War history.
-The Fredericksburg and Spotsylvania National Military Park commemorates four Civil War battles at Fredericksburg, Chancellorsville, The Wilderness, and Spotsylvania.
-George Washington’s Ferry Farm, the boyhood home of our first president, is another historical attraction in the city.
+The Fredericksburg and Spotsylvania National Military Park commemorates four Civil War battles: Fredericksburg, Chancellorsville, Wilderness, and Spotsylvania.
+The park features special programming, science and research opportunities, and youth education.

 Meet Dr. Soto

-Dr. Soto graduated Magna Cum Laude from St. Bonaventure University in Alleghany, New York.
+Theresa M. Soto, MD, FACS, RPVI, graduated magna cum laude ("with great praise") from St. Bonaventure University in Alleghany, New York.
 After being awarded an Air Force Scholarship for medical school, she attended SUNY Buffalo Medical School as a Lieutenant, where she graduated with honors.
 She completed her OB/GYN residency training at the Buffalo Children’s Hospital and Hillard Fillmore Hospitals and was awarded the Te Linde Surgical Award for excellence in gynecologic surgery.